Mattral/CareNetDetect/README.md

 streamlit run main.py
 ```

 Once the application is running, you can access it through your web browser.
-The user interface will prompt you to input the relevant parameters such as pH levels, temperature, conductivity, and dissolved oxygen.
-After providing the required inputs, click the "Predict Water Quality" button to obtain the predicted water quality result for the specified location.
+Under the models section the user will be asked to upload the chest x-ray image.
+After providing the required inputs, click the "Predict" button to obtain the predicted diagnosis result.

 ## Demo Video
 Here's a video of me demonstrating this web application, [link](https://drive.google.com/file/d/1pEdLix0WeVmQT6jniR6ed7XUkM3lUWw5/view)